mmeendez8/mmeendez8.github.io/_posts/2021-11-29-cnn-vs-transformers.md

 ### Another brief review

-ViT paper[[3]](https://arxiv.org/pdf/2010.11929.pdf) was publised at the end of 2020 and it has already become a reference in the field.
-There are an incredible large number of works[[4]](https://arxiv.org/abs/2101.01169) that have used it as a baseline to build new methods upon its ideas.
+ViT paper[[3]](https://arxiv.org/pdf/2010.11929.pdf){:target="_blank"}{:rel="noopener noreferrer"} was publised at the end of 2020 and it has already become a reference in the field.
+There are an incredible large number of works[[4]](https://arxiv.org/abs/2101.01169){:target="_blank"}{:rel="noopener noreferrer"} that have used it as a baseline to build new methods upon its ideas.
 The authors found a simple way to treat images as sequences so they can feed them to a Transformer encoder, simply divide them into fixed-size patches.

 {:refdef: style="text-align: center;"}
 ![](/assets/posts/2021-11-29-cnn-vs-transformers/vit.webp)